You are here:

-The EPA recognizes that community involvement at the VB/I-70 site is important for achieving a successful environmental cleanup.
+EPA recognizes that community involvement at the VB/I-70 site is important for achieving a successful environmental cleanup.
 The final cleanup plan at VB/I-70's OU1 was developed with extensive community and agency involvement.
 From 1999 to 2006, a group of committed community and agency stakeholders met together in a working group to gain information and provide input on the residential soils cleanup plan.
-The EPA twice awarded a technical assistance grant to an area community group, CEASE, whose members came together specifically to participate in the cleanup process for VB/I-70.
-The EPA produced and distributed numerous fact sheets, fliers and postcards to advertise meetings and to update the community on the VB/I-70 residential yards cleanup.
-In addition, the EPA participated in and presented at a number of neighborhood organization meetings, neighborhood fairs and picnics, parent-teacher meetings at schools, adult education classes and other community gatherings.
-The EPA also hosted a number of public meetings, availability sessions and open houses.
+EPA twice awarded a technical assistance grant to a local community group, CEASE, whose members came together specifically to participate in the cleanup process for VB/I-70.
+EPA produced and distributed numerous fact sheets, fliers and postcards to advertise meetings and to update the community on the VB/I-70 residential yards cleanup.
+In addition, EPA participated in and presented at a number of neighborhood organization meetings, neighborhood fairs and picnics, and other community gatherings.
+EPA also hosted a number of public meetings, availability sessions and open houses.

-More recently, during the 2012/2013 renewed outreach effort, the EPA focused less on widespread community involvement and targeted its efforts toward those owners of properties that had never been sampled or cleaned up.
-In attempting to gain access to these properties, the EPA was greatly assisted by local elected officials and residents.
-The EPA mailed letters to the property owners and conducted a door-to-door effort in order to contact them about access to their property.
-Some of the EPA staff involved in that effort were also residents of the Clayton neighborhood.
-Further, the EPA enlisted the assistance of a former resident of the Swansea/Elyria neighborhood and former community health worker to also go door to door and attempt to contact owners about access to their properties.
-The local non-profit group Groundwork Denver has been very generous to the EPA by providing local community information.
-The EPA is particularly appreciative of Denver City Councilman Albus Brooks’ office and his staff’s assistance with the door-to-door effort as well.
-Further, Denver City Councilor Albus Brooks and Denver City Councilor Judy Montero both offered assistance in helping the EPA connect with property owners who fail to respond to or deny the EPA requests for access.
-All of these efforts by local elected officials and resident volunteers are very much appreciated and have positively impacted the sampling and cleanup effort.
+More recently, during the 2012/2013 renewed outreach effort, EPA focused less on widespread community involvement and targeted its efforts toward those owners of properties that had never provided access to EPA before.
+In attempting to gain access to these properties, EPA was greatly assisted by local elected officials and residents.
+EPA mailed letters to the property owners and conducted door-to-door efforts in order to contact them about access to their property.
+Those who assisted EPA in door-to-door efforts included local residents, former local residents, and EPA staffers, some of whom were local residents.
+In addition, the local non-profit group Groundwork Denver assisted EPA in its outreach efforts by sharing helpful knowledge and insight about the local communities.
+EPA is very appreciative of Denver City Councilman Albus Brooks’ office and his staff’s assistance with the door-to-door effort.
+Further, both Denver City Councilors Albus Brooks and Judy Montero were generous with their advice and assistance in the effort to connect EPA and property owners.

 The EPA places a high priority on land reuse as part of its Superfund response program mission.
 The agency tries to select cleanup options that encourage and support future use of a site.
 The EPA uses two fundamental methods to facilitate reuse of Superfund sites: